West Bromwich Albion F.C. Women: Recent years (2012–present)

 The side finished 9th in the Women’s National League Northern Premier Division in 2023/24 and climbed to 7th in the 2024/25 season, but impressively won the Birmingham County FA Challenge Cup in April 2025 with a resounding 6-2 win against Rugby Borough at the Poundland Bescot Stadium in Walsall, earning Hodgetts-Still her first silverware as the Women's First Team manager and West Bromwich Albion their first trophy since last lifting the Challenge Cup in 2017.

+Ahead of the 2026-27 season, the club announved Hdgetts-Still would be taking a period of maternity leave, with Martyn Irvine appointed as interim manager for the duration.

 Colours and badge

 Their kits are identical to those of West Bromwich Albion F.C. with navy blue shorts instead of white.

 Stadium

-As of the 2025/26 season, West Bromwich Albion Women will play home games at the Alexander Stadium in Perry Barr, Birmingham, having moved from The Valley Stadium in Redditch where the team spent the past two seasons.
+As of the 2025/26 season, West Bromwich Albion Women will play home games at the Alexander Stadium in Perry Barr, Birmingham, having moved from The Valley Stadium in Redditch which the team had used for two previous seasons.
 They occasionally play home matches at The Hawthorns, typically making 2-3 appearances per season.